renquinn/easel-py/README.md

 yaml file or the local database entry for the component.
 But it will remove the database record which tracks that component in Canvas (i.e., it's Canvas ID).

-Works for the following components:

-- assignments
-- assignment groups
-- external tools
-- modules
-- pages
-- quizzes
-- files
-    - Supports multiple filename arguments and wildcards for batch removing.
-    - When removing a directory, `easel` will remove all of its child files (however the empty directory will remain in Canvas).

 ```
 easel remove [component_filepath ...]
 ```